Understand ovarian cancer biology and identify novel targets for treatment

 - Investigate the validity of agents that are effective treatments in other cancers to delay or inhibit the development of ovarian cancer

 In our research, we use primary and cultured ovarian cancer cell lines and mouse models of ovarian cancer (xenograft and genetic).
 Interactions between cancer cells and the microenvironment are investigated in vitro using confocal microscopy (see our movie of a novel invasion assay) and novel organotypic 3D cultures with primary human omental cells (both normal and cancer-associated).
-We have also assembled several tissue micro arrays with tissue from primary and metastatic ovarian cancers.
+We have also assembled several tissue micro arrays with tissue from primary and metastatic ovarian cancers. (see our video and article in the Journal of Visualized Experiments).
 These tissue samples are linked to a database containing clinico-pathologic information on all ovarian cancer patients operated on at the University of Chicago since 1992.
 Clinical data are collected prospectively.
+Recently we used proteomic profiling to identify the ovarian cancer cell lines that most accurately represent high-grade serous tumors at the protein level.
+This analysis revealed a protein signature that allows us to distinguish ovarian cancer tumors arising in the ovarian surface epithelium or fallopian tube epithelial cells from tumors arising in the fallopian tube.
+Dr. Watters and Dr. Lengyel are also exploring the use of serum proteomics to screen for ovarian cancer and differentiate between benign and malignant adnexal masses to avoid unnecessary diagnostic surgeries.

 The common goal of everybody working in or with our laboratory is to transfer knowledge from the laboratory to the clinical arena, so that patients may benefit.